elbasel42/OdinAi-Public/README.md

+Live preview of the website has been disabled due to cost mangement

 This is the code for https://odin-elbasel.vercel.app website.
 The original repo `OdinAi` has been made private for security reasons and so should yours if you plan to use GoogleVertexAi with your deployment.